hbatistuzzo/Diamonds_regression/README.md

 # Project objective

-Predict the price of the diamonds in 'rick_diamonds.csv' using the information from 'diamonds.csv' through a linear regression model.
+Predict the price of the diamonds in `rick_diamonds.csv` using the information from `diamonds.csv` through a linear regression model.

 ## Methods
 Linear regression